ReachBeyond/CharacterPhysics/README.md

 # GamePhysics
 An attempt at a more game-y physics system which is more flexible than Unity's default options.

-The GamePhysics package contains a more flexable physics system for both 2D and 3D environments.
+The GamePhysics package contains a more flexible physics system for both 2D and 3D environments.
 (As of this writing, 2D is almost certainly not functional, but I could get it working again with maybe a few days of development.)

 Any actor using the system it broken up into three parts: